Oofone/torrent-finder/README.md

     </code>
 </pre>(

+The downloaded '.torrent' file is **automatically launched** via the default application for '.torrent' files.
+Please select a default application beforehand for smoother execution in the following way:
+- Right clicking a torrent file.
+- Clicking on "Open With".
+- Choosing your preferred BitTorrent Client.
+- And finally selecting "Set as default".

 ####Note: The torrent files are received from a 3rd party.
 [Torrent Project](https://torrentproject.se) is being used by the crawler/scraper as the files are arranged according to relevance.